“You rule over the surging seas, when it’s waves mount up you still them.” – Psalm 89:9

 This new season we are entering does not feel much different than the season we are leaving behind.
 These last months have been like the crazy windy beach, being pelted by sand, knocked down by crashing waves, and pulled under by a strong undertow.
 Oh 2020

 As we watched our kids and their friends hold hands to collectively pull each other back from where the strong current dragged them, they held tight to each other.
 They used the strength of one another to move across the rough waves.

-I have to admit, it was a joy to watch them work together to have fun and support each other to be sure the smaller kids were not lost in the rough sea.
-They linked arms and helped one another, especially the weaker ones at that moment.
+I have to admit, it was a joy to watch them work together to have fun and support each other to be sure the smaller kids—weaker ones—were not lost in the rough sea.
+They linked arms and helped one another, especially the weaker ones.

 We are entering a new season again, so many unknowns for so many people, for so many reasons.

 If you find yourself in a place where you need a little extra support, whatever that may be, first give yourself grace.